 Our thrilling new adventure visits the dramatic southern tier of Argentina, where we will experience some of South America's finest wildlife, breathtaking scenery, comfortable accommodations, and delicious cuisine.
-We've carefully planned this tour to take advantage of the fine weather and outstanding birding of the austral spring, the ideal time to explore Argentina's extraordinary diversity of habitats, amazing wildlife, and such sought-after avian delights as the unique Magellanic Plover and mighty Magellanic Woodpecker.
-A superb, recently published field guide makes a birding visit to this magical country even more appealing.
+We've carefully planned this tour to take advantage of the fine weather and outstanding birding of the austral spring, (escaping the cold northern winter) is the ideal time to explore Argentina's extraordinary diversity of habitats from the famed Pampas, wonderous Valdez Peninsular to incomparable Patagonia!
+Amazing wildlife awaits, with such sought-after avian delights as immense Rheas and penguin colonies, unique Magellanic Plover (in its own family), to the mighty Magellanic Woodpecker.
+A superb, recently published field guide makes a birding visit to this magical country even more appealing!

 Our December adventure in southern Argentina begins just south of Buenos Aires, on the famous pampas, home of the gaucho.
 Once almost treeless, these flat grasslands are now checkered with haciendas and scattered trees.
 We will concentrate on the wetter, coastal section of the pampas, dotted with marshes teeming with waterfowl and wetland birds.
-During our two days here, we will visit native hackberry woodlands, mudflats for the near-endemic Olrog's Gull, and wet and dry grasslands for the near-endemic Pampas Pipit.
+During our two days here, we will visit native hackberry woodlands, mudflats for the nearendemic Olrog's Gull, and wet and dry grasslands for the near-endemic Pampas Pipit.
 The wide skies and distant horizons recall W. H. Hudson's early descriptions of this fascinating region.
 The pampas offer one of the continent's most exciting wildlife spectacles, with birds ranging from three-inch hummingbirds to Greater Rheas almost as tall as a human, from exciting ovenbirds and tiny flycatchers to elegant swans and ponderous Southern Screamers.
-Among the shorebird riches of the area is the South American Painted-Snipe.
-We will also take an exciting short pelagic trip from Mar Del Plata, where we will visit the nearby subtropical convergence, which attracts a wealth of seabirds from both hemispheres, including magnificent albatrosses, petrels, shearwaters, jaegers, and storm-petrels.
+Among the shorebird riches of the area is the exotic and colorful South American Painted-Snipe.
+We will also take an exciting short morning pelagic trip from Mar Del Plata, where we will visit the nearby subtropical convergence, which attracts a wealth of seabirds from both hemispheres, including magnificent albatrosses, petrels, shearwaters, jaegers, and storm-petrels.